 For fans of the show Forensic Files with commentary on individual episodes from New York writer and editor Rebecca Reisner.

-Dark obsessions in a gritty website for fans of true crime, horror, mysteries and historical crimes.
+The Line-Up is a gritty website for fans of true crime, horror, mysteries, and historical crimes.
 Including sections for books and podcasts along with a weekly newsletter full of more grisly tales.

 Recommended True Crime Podcasts

-A true crime podcast by Justin Drown shining a light on the darker things in life taking a narrative approach to covering real murders, mysteries, missing persons, and more.
-Fascinating episodes that are always empathetic to the victims in these crimes, the Obscura podcast covers terrible acts in unflinching detail.
+A true-crime podcast by Justin Drown and Arc Light Media shining a light on the darker things in life taking a narrative approach to covering real murders, mysteries, missing persons, and more.
+Fascinating episodes that are always empathetic to the victims of these crimes, the Obscura podcast covers terrible acts in unflinching detail.

 Historical True Crime Blogs & Cold Cases Websites